Click to start searching

 Your group has decided to incorporate

-If your group decides to incorporate, you need to decide which type of incorporated entity is right for your group.
+If your group decides to incorporate, you need to decide which type of legal structure is right for your group.
 Taking time to select the most appropriate structure for your group will help the group continue its activities and pursue its purpose while managing potential risk and liability.

 More information